-In order to support the accelerated drive to improve weather modeling to help save lives, protect property and strengthen the nation’s economy, NOAA is tripling its operational supercomputing capacity.
-New supercomputers and cloud computing capabilities are also being leveraged to quickly transition research and development advancements, including those that will occur through EPIC, into operations at the National Weather Service.
+In order to support the accelerated drive to improve weather modeling to help save lives, protect property and strengthen the nation’s economy, NOAA is tripling its operational supercomputing offsite link capacity. offsite link New supercomputers and cloud computing capabilities are also being leveraged to quickly transition research and development advancements, including those that will occur through EPIC, into operations at the National Weather Service.

 UFS is integrating numerous environmental models into a unified Earth modeling system that will be used to predict weather from local to global domains at time scales from minutes to seasons.
 This unified system allows better collaboration between NOAA and the extramural science community, and will accelerate the development and integration of innovation into NOAA's operational weather forecast systems.

-To encourage community collaborations, NOAA has publicly released user-friendly computer codes for medium-range and short-range weather prediction.
-NOAA has also recently upgraded its flagship global weather model to improve forecasting of high-impact weather events such as hurricanes, severe weather outbreaks, rainfall, and blizzards.
+To encourage community collaborations, NOAA has publicly released user-friendly computer codes for medium-range offsite link and short-range offsite link weather prediction.
+NOAA has also recently upgraded its flagship global weather model offsite link to improve forecasting of high-impact weather events such as hurricanes, severe weather outbreaks, rainfall, and blizzards.